 A keyword is a word, or phrase, that is relevant to your blog post topic.

-A gardening blog might have a post on organic gardening.
+For instance, a gardening blog might have a post on organic gardening.
 Organic gardening is a keyword.
 While this keyword phrase seems like a good keyword, it is not the best keyword for a beginner to intermediate blogger.
 Why?
 Because it is a keyword that is hard to rank for.
 I’ll go over this in more detail in the section that covers how to use Keysearch.

-What Makes a Great Keyword
+What Makes a Great Keyword?

 A great keyword is one that has a high search volume number AND is a keyword you can rank for.